nikolajbaer/the_group/Outline.md

 **Shared History**
     - Having a shared history of things steramlines our communication.
 Think of it as compression.
     - When we speak the same language, we have reinforced the simple terms, and we can clearly understand "milk", or "hot", or "blue"
+    - insight: Meetings / Time spent is an investment in shared history, even if they feel frustrating as you hash out a clearer common understanding
     - illustration: ?someone saying blue, and one person thinking of deep ocean blue, the other thinking of .. sky blue?

 **Perspective**